The Java Programming Language features eight primitive data types.

 double d = 3.13457599923384753929348D;

 The default value is also 0.0 as it is with float.
 Similar to float, we attach the letter D to designate the literal as a double.

 The simplest primitive data type is boolean.
 It can contain only two values: true or false.
 It stores its value in a single bit.

 However, for convenience, Java pads the value and stores it in a single byte.

 Declaring it without a value defaults to false. boolean is the cornerstone of controlling our programs flow.
-We can use boolean operators on them (i.e., and, or, etc.).
+We can use boolean operators on them (e.g., and, or, etc.).

 The final primitive data type to look at is char.

-For a list of all possible Unicode values check out sites like Unicode Table.
+For a list of all possible Unicode values, check out sites such as Unicode Table.

 Let’s now declare a char:

 When defining our variables, we can use any character literal, and they will get automatically transformed into their Unicode encoding for us.
 A character’s default value is ‘/u0000’.